 If your head tends to spin after a car hire agent explains the extra insurance options when hiring a car, I’m here to help.
-There are so many choices, but do you really need the extra car hire insurance in the first place?
-In this guide, I dive into the collision damage waiver to answer this question and more.
+A collision damage waiver (CDW) is an agreement where a car hire company waives its right to charge you the full cost of damage to a hire vehicle.

 Collision damage waiver insurance (CDW), also known as a loss damage waiver, is an agreement where the car hire agency waives its right to charge a high excess for damage to a hire car.
 It is not so much insurance as a guarantee the hire company will pay for any damages to their vehicle.